Ashok0/EnderalVREssentials-Nightly/README.md

 [**Papyrus Extender - VR - 4.3**](https://www.nexusmods.com/skyrimspecialedition/mods/22854?tab=files): SKSE64 plugin that extends Papyrus script functionality, with over 275 new Papyrus functions, and 29 events.
 - Required by FEC.

+[**VR Address Library for SKSEVR v0.9.1**](https://www.nexusmods.com/skyrimspecialedition/mods/58101?tab=files): VR Address Library database for end users.
+This is intended as a VR replacement for Address Library for SKSE for mods designed for it.
+Only download if the mod says this is a requirement.
+It is currently an alpha.
+This is not for SSE.
+This is different from Address Library for SKSE.

+[**More Informative Console VR beta v0.4.3**](https://www.nexusmods.com/skyrimspecialedition/mods/19250?tab=files): This mod edits the UI to show a great deal of additional information on npcs, items, and other objects when the console is opened, similar to the way MFG console worked for Oldrim.

 [**DynDOLOD Resources SE v3.00 Alpha-15**](https://www.nexusmods.com/skyrimspecialedition/mods/52897?tab=files): DynDOLOD is a set of simple tools based on xEdit/xLODGen to automatically create a Skyrim mod based on the load order which adds distant LOD for objects and trees to Skyrim.
 By combining DynDOLOD with xLODGen users can create drastically enhanced static object LOD + tree LOD and the new, optional dynamic distant object LOD in a few simple steps.

 [**Dear Diary VR - Paper SkyUI and Categorized Favorites v1.06**](https://www.nexusmods.com/skyrimspecialedition/mods/44874?tab=files): Replacer for Skyrim interface in a paper style.